 A programmer, a software engineer and a theoretical computer scientist were driving to Swansea.
 Soon after crossing the Severn bridge in to Wales they saw a black sheep alone in a field.
 The programmer commented “That’s intriguing, Welsh sheep are black”.
 The software engineer sighed and said “No, some Welsh sheep are black, and we need to test more”.
 The theoretical computer scientist looked up from her book, and said “There exists in Wales at least one field in which there is at least one sheep which has at least one black side”.

-Q. What did the John Lennon say to Paul McCartney when he complained about his bright Christmas tree?
+What did the John Lennon say to Paul McCartney when Paul complained about his bright Christmas tree?

 There are 10 types of people: those who understand binary, and those who don’t.

 Watched by a computer scientist, a biologist and a mathematician, a man and woman enter a house.
 A little later they see three people come out.
 The two scientists are each puzzled for a while but then the biologist, suddenly looks really happy and, exclaims “They must have reproduced”.
 The Computer Scientist, also looking pleased with herself, says “Ahh! there was a bug in the original counting algorithm – an initialization error”.
 The mathematician, however, has been unperturbed by the whole thing and just remarks “If another person goes into the house, then the house will be empty.”

 Two bits walked into an expensive bar, but were thrown out because they didn’t have enough for a byte.